-Hannah Pasqualini spent her childhood working directly with her mother, founder of Nation's Missing Children Organization, Inc., and the National Center for Missing Adults.
-A fixture at the office, as a child, employees referred to Hannah as "Junior CEO" of the agency.
+Hannah Pasqualini spent her childhood working directly with her mother, Kym Pasqualini who founded the Nation's Missing Children Organization, Inc., and the National Center for Missing Adults.
+A fixture at the office, as a child, employees referred to Hannah as the "Junior CEO" of the agency.

 A born advocate, Hannah has assisted with providing advocacy services to families of missing persons, unsolved homicides, and unidentified cases to include special events, memorial planning, and child identification events throughout Arizona.